ven7782/AmpyFin/README.md

 Each algorithm contributes its unique strength to the overall strategy, and the best-performing ones are given greater influence in the final trading decisions.

 ## How Dynamic Ranking Works
 Managing 60 algorithms would be chaos if it weren’t for AmpyFin’s dynamic ranking system.
-Each algorithm starts with a base score of 0 and is ranked based on its performance—both real and simulated.
+Each algorithm starts with a base score of 50000 and is ranked based on its performance—both real and simulated.

-AmpyFin uses a special formula to calculate a coefficient for each algorithm:
+AmpyFin uses a specific generating function to calculate a coefficient for each algorithm to determine how much weight it should have in the final decision-making process.
+The function looks like this:

 $$
 \left( \frac{e^e}{e^2 - 1} \right)^{2i}